PROMETHIA-27/bevy_mod_wanderlust/README.md

 please drop an issue on the repository!
 PRs are also welcome, but I may not accept all PRs.
 Open an issue first if you're not certain that I would accept.

 ## Examples
-See the `first_person.rs` example which shows a simple character controller setup.
+The `first_person.rs` example which shows a simple character controller setup.
+The `starship.rs` example which shows a simple spaceship controller setup.

 Dual-licensed under MIT OR Apache 2.0.